mauro3/WhereTheWaterFlows.jl/README.md

 [![Coverage](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/mauro3/WhereTheWaterFlows.jl)
 [![DOI](https://zenodo.org/badge/218504028.svg)](https://doi.org/10.5281/zenodo.7086860)

-This package calculates water flow paths on digital elevation models (DEMs).
+This package calculates water flow paths and catchments on
+- digital elevation models (DEMs), and
+- underneath glaciers and ice sheets (subglacial drainage) and can quantify uncertainties using a Monte Carlo approach.

+WhereTheWaterFlows has been used in glaciological contexts, see [References](https://mauro3.github.io/WhereTheWaterFlows.jl/dev/references/), but could be useful in other settings as well.

 It implements the D8 flow routing algorithm combined with a breach-type basin-filling algorithm as descibed by [1].
 Its implementation uses a O(n), recursive algorithm [2].
 The model's preformace is on par or better than other routing tools according to our take-them-with-a-grain-of-salt [benchmarks](benchmarks/README.md).

-WhereTheWaterFlows has been used in glaciological contexts, see [References](https://mauro3.github.io/WhereTheWaterFlows.jl/dev/references/), but could be useful in other settings as well.

 # Example